• Home

 Asia, Beach Guides, Taiwan · April 5, 2021

-Only 54km north of Taipei City, you’ll find one of Taiwan’s most incredible landscapes – Laomei Green Reef (老梅綠石槽).
+Just 54km north of Taipei City, Laomei Green Reef (老梅綠石槽) is one of Taiwan’s most unique landscapes.

-Located just on the outskirts of Laomei, a tiny fishing village in New Taipei City’s Shimen District (石門區), Laomei Reef is one spot that you definitely shouldn’t miss on your day trips from Taipei bucket list!
+Located on the outskirts of Laomei, a tiny fishing village in New Taipei City’s Shimen District (石門區), this stunning reef is a must-see on any day trip from Taipei!

 Table of Contents

 While there’s no shortage of natural beauty along Taiwan’s North Coast, Laomei Green Reef is arguably one of the most beautiful places on the island.
-Every spring in Taiwan, a carpet of green algae covers the entire reef creating the most phenomenal sight imaginable.
+Every spring, a vibrant carpet of green algae covers the entire reef creating a stunning sight.

-What really makes the reef such a unique spot is that the ditches and trenches were formed thousands of years ago when the Datun Mountains’ volcanoes erupted.
-The lava flowed down to the coast, creating this unique oddity.
-Of course, centuries of erosion also played a part in shaping the dozens of strange-looking rows along the 700m reef.
+What makes this place truly unique is its geological history.
+The ditches and trenches were formed thousands of years ago when the Datun Mountains’ volcanoes erupted, sending lava down to the coast and creating this incredible formation.
+Over the years, erosion has shaped these odd (but truly fascinating) rows stretching along the 700m reef.

 Travel tip: Since this is a natural landmark, please respect the environment.
 To safeguard the reef and its visitors, note that it’s strictly prohibited to walk on the reef.
 In fact, you can get a dizzying fine if caught doing so!
 I was also quite disappointed to see garbage scattered along the beach.
 Please take your trash with you!
 There are bins in the bathroom near the food vendors as well as by the lighthouse.